Pencilvesterr/ros_robot_controller/README.md

 ``` shell
 $ sudo apt install ros-melodic-libfranka ros-melodic-franka-ros
 ```
+If you're running this at the lab, ensure that you dont install a new libfranka with the code above!
+They currently use version 3.0 located @ ~/git/libfranka

 If setting up a new environment, you'll want to follow the Franka Ros Interface [setup instructions](https://www.saifsidhik.page/franka_ros_interface/instructions.html#installation) too.

 ## Running a node